Marketing funnels. It’s sort of like taking a user by the hand and showing them your website.

 Flawless?
 Who said it was flawless?
 Oh that sub-header?
 Well… Don’t believe everything you read online.

 The process is simpler than you may have thought.
 Essentially it’s a formalized approach to looking at competitor websites, gathering that data, and analyzing content strategies to identify gaps and opportunities for your own content.

 This audit analyzes four buckets of content: 1) awareness, 2) consideration, 3) conversion, and 4) adoption/expansion.

-Here’s the audit, you’ll need to make a copy.
+In order to add our data or customize any of the cells, you'll need to make a copy.

 There’s a directions tab, so if you’re serious about making the audit work for you, the directions will give you the nitty gritty details.
 Essentially the audit is an organized spreadsheet with some guidance on how to discover and document competitor content.